zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 Nevertheless, upgrades are possible.

-The reference system used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\* (IML), but the methods for the Lustre\* server components can be broadly applied to any approximately equivalent Lustre\* server environment running the RHEL OS.
+The reference platform used throughout the documentation has been installed and is being managed by Intel® Manager for Lustre\* (IML), but the methods for the Lustre\* server components can be broadly applied to any approximately equivalent Lustre\* server environment running the RHEL or CentOS OS.

 ## Process Overview